-Recreational compliance activities concentrated mainly on checking shore and boat based anglers, net fishers and shellfish collectors.
-FMOs contacted a total of 9680 recreational fishers.
-During 2012/13, there were 123 infringement warnings and 55 infringement notices issued and 7 prosecution actions were taken against recreational fishers (South Coast Compliance Table 1).
+Recreational compliance activities concentrated mainly on checking shore and vessel based anglers, abalone fishers and shellfish collectors.
+FMOs contacted a total of 6,498 recreational fishers.
+During 2013/14, there were 73 infringement warnings and 57 infringement notices issued and six prosecution actions were taken against recreational fishers (South Coast Compliance Table 1).

-Compliance patrols in recreational fisheries principally involve checks to ensure that fishers are adhering to size and bag limits and complying with restrictions that apply in the recreational net fishery.
+Compliance patrols in recreational fisheries principally involve checks to ensure that fishers are adhering to size and bag limits and complying with seasonal restrictions that apply in the recreational abalone fishery.

-The areas of highest risk of non-compliance with the management arrangements were considered to be abalone, marron, marine finfish and estuarine netting.
+The fisheries of highest risk of non-compliance with management arrangements were considered to be abalone, marron, marine finfish and estuarine netting.
 There continues to be a growing awareness of the open season and availability of abalone on the south coast.